 - multiplying one-to-many communication with 5G for broadcasting,

-- bringing real time new content innovation with e.g. AI or speech / audio recognition.
+- bringing real time new content innovation and business models with Artificial Intelligence.

 AER Special Focus Workshop explores, in a series of three sessions, the most recent innovations driving the change in the radio industry: